Open-Attestation/token-registry/README.md

 > ⚠️ **Beta Notice**
 >
 > Welcome to the beta branch of Token Registry!
-This branch is still in its early stages.
+This branch is still in active development.
 Please expect bugs and breaking changes.
 Be warned but be brave!💪
 >
 > Please report any issues or suggestions [here](https://github.com/Open-Attestation/token-registry/issues).